Miquel Sureda, Aeronautics and Space physics (SONet board)

 Contact: monton at ieec.cat

-ABIBOO Studio, USA/Spain/India.
+ABIBOO Studio, USA/ Spain/ India.
 As a teenager, I had two passions: Astrophysics and Architecture.
-I made it to the final national competition of Physics in Spain and, while being there, I realized that there were many smarter people to lead the discovery of the outer space… so I settled to learn how to “create” space on Earth.
-Since then I had the fortune to explore and work in five continents following my other passion: Architecture.
-I cannot wait to contribute to inventing the material framework for a permanent settlement in an off-world.
+While competing in the finals of a national competition of Physics in Spain, I realized that there were smarter people to lead the discovery of outer space…so I decided to learn how to create space on Earth.
+Since then, I have had the fortune to live and work in five continents following my other passion: Architecture.
+SONet has brought my two passions together again, and I look forward to creating the framework for a permanent settlement in an off-world.

 Contact: amunoz at abiboo.com